Call to order: 01352 757777

 Glucose and Oats

-Muscle cells do pull glucose from the blood when working but they cannot get a sufficient amount this way.
-They are heavily reliant on glucose stored inside muscle and liver cells in the form of glycogen.
+Muscle cells do pull glucose from the blood when the horse is exercising but they cannot get a sufficient amount this way.
+Reliance on glucose in the blood is likely to lead to lethargy and muscle pain.
+All horse muscles are heavily reliant on glucose stored inside muscle and liver cells in the form of glycogen.

-With exercise, fat, amino acids and glucose are burned.
+When horses exercise, fat, amino acids and glucose are burned.
 The relative percentages depend on the intensity of the exercise but can be influenced to some extent by diet and level of fitness.
-However, the bottom line for both high-speed work and endurance-type work is that glycogen stores are the limiting factor.
+If high-speed and endurance-type work is carried out, the bottom line is that glycogen stores are the limiting factor.

 OptionsUnmolassed